xmtp/xmtp-js/README.md

 // You'll want to replace this with a wallet from your application const wallet = Wallet.createRandom()
 // Create the client with your wallet.
-This will connect to the XMTP testnet by default const xmtp = await Client.create(wallet)
+This will connect to the XMTP development network by default const xmtp = await Client.create(wallet)
 // Start a conversation with Vitalik const conversation = await xmtp.conversations.newConversation(